From time to time, the lives some people have lived fascinate like no other stories.

 There is perhaps no other better-known crime against humanity than the crimes committed during the Holocaust by Ivan the Terrible, a person who looked forward to hurting anyone his authority gave him power too.

-The Devil Next Door, a must watch on Netflix, considers whether or not Ivan the Terrible is actually the Nazi people have been convinced he is.
+The Devil Next Door, a must watch on Netflix, considers whether Ivan the Terrible is actually who the Nazi people have been convinced he is.
 In fact, The Devil Next Door lets the viewer debate the notion throughout the series.

 Don’t F**k with Cats